-The Full-Time MBA International program starts in September of every year and is offered in the time zone 9.00 am – 6.00 pm, with electives running until 9.30 pm.
+The Full-Time MBA International program starts in September every year and is scheduled daytime for the core courses and evening hours for the electives.
+Occasionally, courses might also be delivered Saturday mornings.
 Preparatory courses are offered in Business Mathematics and Accounting to students usually 2 weeks prior to the normal program starts.
 In the case of preparatory courses, students will be notified upon admission.
-All coursework for the program is normally completed by mid-July of next year.
-The duration of the studies for Full-Time students is 14 months.
-The program is divided into 5 academic periods, each period consisting of 7 weeks of classes, followed by 1 week of exams (in terms of semesters, academic periods are conjoined in 3 semesters).
-At the end of their coursework, students undertake their Immersion Project, which normally lasts 3-4 months, and addresses a real business problem.
+All coursework for the program is normally completed by end October in the year following the intake.
+The duration of studies for Full-Time students is 16 months.
+The program is divided into 5 +1 academic periods, each period consisting of 7 weeks of classes, followed by 1 week of exams (in terms of semesters, academic periods are conjoined in 3 semesters).
+At the end of their coursework, students undertake their Immersion Graduation Project, which normally lasts 3 months and ends in December in the year following the intake.
 For the exact dates for the coming year, please see the academic calendar.

 The curriculum consists of:

 - Core courses common for all participants

 - Required and elective courses that “count” towards their concentration

 - Elective courses

 - An Immersion Graduation Project

 - A Personal Skills Development Program, parallel to the coursework

 During the first 2 periods, students undertake mostly core courses, while in the last 2 periods they take mostly elective courses.
 Note that some of the elective courses may not be offered for one year, depending on student demand or availability of the instructor.
 The core and the elective courses are distinguished in:

 - Full-courses, which include 28-32 hours of teaching and count for 2-3 academic credits

 - Mini-courses, which include 15 hours of teaching and count for 1 academic credit.

-To complete the program, a student has to obtain 42 academic credits:
+To complete the program, a student has to obtain 42 academic (90 ECTS) credits: